 Why should you use SAML 2.0 SSO?

-Before you can actually configure SSO on your venue account, we need to go through a few security items and you need to have your subscription upgraded by Skedda support.
-Please contact our support team to request this (you can do this directly from the settings page shown above as well).
-Note that this feature involves additional subscription charges (our support team will fill you in on these during the consultation).
+Before you can configure SSO on your venue account, we need to go through a few security items and possibly have your subscription upgraded.
+Please contact our support team to request this.

-Configuring Skedda SSO with your SAML 2.0 Identity Provider
+Configuring Skedda with your SAML 2.0 Identity Provider

 In this section, we'll refer to your Identity Provider with the acronym "IdP".

-This will display a modal that allows you to configure the required information as well as a number of useful options.
-Each field has an explanation hidden behind a handy question-mark icon.
+Input the required information in the modal window and select between a few useful options.
+Each field has an explanation hidden behind a ? icon.

 Attribute rules (optional)